 He analyzed the 811 reform policy and introduced three methods by which the central bank curbs the devaluation of the RMB exchange rate and its advantages and disadvantages.
 He pointed out that since the 811 reform, RMB has formed a unique pattern of "Asymmetrical Devaluation" against the US dollar: once the dollar strengthens, the exchange rate of RMB against the basket of currencies goes flat while the exchange rate of RMB against the US dollar depreciates; and once the dollar weakens, the RMB exchange rate against the US dollar keeps flat, but the RMB exchange rate against the basket of currencies devaluates.
 The introduction of countercyclical adjustment factor significantly changed the RMB "asymmetric devaluation" pattern.
 Especially since August this year, the "Asymmetrical Devaluation" has changed into a pattern of "Double Ascending."
 In his opinion, the valuation effect is an important reason for the change in the size of China's foreign exchange reserves since 2014.
-At present, the appropriate scale of China's foreign exchange reserves is about 2.8 trillion US dollars and the current balance of foreign exchange reserves is rather close to this scale.
+At present, the appropriate scale of China's foreign exchange reserves is rather close to this scale.